x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/exchange-2013-and-2010-hybrid/server-roles.md

 Exchange servers provide several important functions for your on-premises organization in a hybrid deployment:

 - **Federation**: Exchange 2013 and Exchange 2010 servers enable you to create a federation trust for your on-premises organization with the Microsoft Federation Gateway.
-The Microsoft Federation Gateway is a free, cloud-based service offered by Microsoft that acts as the trust broker between your on-premises organization and the Office 365 tenant organization.
+The Microsoft Federation Gateway is a free, cloud-based service offered by Microsoft that acts as the trust broker between your on-premises organization and the Office 365 organization.
 Federation is a requirement for creating an organization relationship between the on-premises and the Exchange Online organizations.

     Learn more at [Understanding Federation](https://docs.microsoft.com/exchange/federation-exchange-2013-help).